v-pham/lxsshost/README.md

   subsystem enabling the ability to run concurrent LX subsystems that are able to interact with one another.

   I am not sure of the value in doing this because the local host would be like acting as a "pseudo-hypervisor" for LX subsystems.
-At that point, most would prefer to run a true hypervisor run true linux virtual machines.
+At that point, most would prefer to run a true hypervisor and host true linux virtual machines.

   Please enjoy and feel free to share, contribute, or report bugs found.